stakater/trireme-kubernetes/deployment/README.md

 * `PSK` (Or Preshared Key) is the easiest option if the identity service is not used (Trireme-CSR).
 A preshared password must be generated and set as a Kubernetes secret.
 The PSK will then be used to sign the identity segment of Pods flows.
 * `PKI` is more secure and should be used whenever possible.
 A unique PKI must be used by each instance of Trireme-Kubernetes.
 In order to generate and distribute the Keypairs and associated certificates to all Trireme-Kubernetes instances, two options are possible:

 - Manual: In this case the user is responsible for generating a unique PKI per trireme-Kubernetes instance and mounting it to each single pod instance.
 - Automatic through Trireme-CSR: Use the Trireme-CSR identity service that will issue a Unique KeyPair and certificate upon Trireme-Kubernetes startup.

 ## Identity service

+The identity service is needed only if you chose to use a `PKI` deployment model.
+In this case, the identity service will automatically generate a keypair for each Trireme-Kubernetes instance.
+The Keypair and associated certificate will be generated using the CA provided in the previous section.

+There is also the option to distribute the identity manually without the help of the identity-service.
+In which case the user is responsible for mounting the certificate and keypair on each pod instance (on each node).
+This process will be documented shortly.

+All the code behind the identity service can be found on the [Trireme-CSR](https://github.com/aporeto-inc/trireme-csr) repository

 ## Statistics service

+The statistics service bundle is an optional service that is based on a basic InfluxDB Metric database.
+Each flow and container event going through the cluster is recorded as a Time series event.

+Multiple tools can be used to extract analytics out of those events.
+Trireme ships with three very basic options.
+For more complex use-cases it is very easy to use the InfluxDB Interface directly.

+In order to use the Statistics service, an InfluxDB service must be available.
+For any serious usage, it is recommended to deploy a redundant InfluxDB endpoint.
+A simple standalone instance of InfluxDB can be instantiated by using the `statistics/influxdb.yaml` definition.

+The three options for displaying metrics and analytics are:

+* Chronograf: The official display tool for InfluxDB.
+Service and pod definitions can be displayed with a simple Database Query
+* Grafana: Grafana is preconfigured to connect to InfluxDB and display Container and Flow events in a table.
+* Trireme-graph: Connects to InfluxDB and generates a graph that represents interaction between pods.
+The graph can be customized to show only links and pods that have events in a specific namespace and timefrane